JonUdell/xmlui-mastodon/pages/ProjectLog.md

 - **Subsequent interactions**: ~12ms click-to-API delay
 - **Network timing**: 815ms favorite, 382ms unfavorite (consistent with Elk)
 - **UI update lag**: Eliminated completely
+- **Cross-component pollution**: Eliminated with proper state isolation

 ## Result

-Eliminated UI lag completely for both favorites and boosts:
+Eliminated UI lag and state pollution completely:
-- Icons respond immediately after API completion
+- Icons respond immediately after API completion on correct posts
 - Counts update instantly with optimistic increments/decrements
+- No cross-component state interference
 - No waiting for data refresh cycles
 - Maintains data integrity through eventual consistency
 - Performance now matches other Mastodon clients

-This demonstrates a key XMLUI pattern: using local component state for immediate UI feedback while allowing background data sources to maintain authoritative state.
+## Key XMLUI Pattern Discovered

+**Critical insight for component reuse:** When building components that manage local state and are used multiple times on the same page, **never use component variables (`var.`) for instance-specific state**.
+Instead, use AppState with dynamic bucket names.

+**Pattern:**
+- ❌ `var.localState` (shared across all component instances)
+- ✅ `<AppState bucket="state_{$props.uniqueId}" />` (isolated per instance)

+This pattern is essential for any reusable component that needs to maintain independent state per instance, such as form components, interactive widgets, or social media reaction buttons.

 # Snapshot 39: Refine search display and open modal to view and interact